ofriw/goatdb/docs/concepts.md

 **Item**: A basic unit of data, analogous to a row in a relational database or a document in a document database.
 Each item maintains its own [distributed commit graph](commit-graph.md), serving as its atomic unit.
 Items guarantee [Causal Consistency](https://en.wikipedia.org/wiki/Causal_consistency) within their respective commit graphs.

-**Scheme**: Defines the structure of an item.
-Schemes are versioned, allowing multiple versions of the same scheme to coexist within the database.
+**Schema**: Defines the structure of an item.
+[Schemas](schema.md) are versioned, allowing multiple versions of the same schema to coexist within the database.

-**Repository**: A collection of items and their associated schemes.
-A repository can contain items with varying schemes.
+**Repository**: A collection of items and their associated schemas.
+A repository can contain items with varying schemas.
 Each repository is synchronized independently, enabling application-level sharding.

 **Path**: Objects within GoatDB are uniquely identified by their paths, which follow this structure: